Seaport Community Health Center offers the following health care services for all Waldo County residents:

 - Pediatric Care including newborns and infants

-- Adult Medicine including work physicals, drivers’ exams
+- Adult Medicine including work physicals and drivers’ exams

-- Geriatrics including nursing home & rehab visits
+- Geriatrics including nursing home and rehab visits

-- Women’s Health including family planning & colposcopy
+- Women’s Health including family planning and colposcopy

 - Behavioral Health